We have plenty of incentives to make being a partner family exciting and worth while for everyone involved if you choose to take us

 to bring her back and I have to travel to get her, the agreement is terminated as soon as I pick her up.
 Remember, because my name is

-on all of her paperwork as her Owner, this is my legal right and is enforceable by law (we have done our homework and have had lawyers
+on all of her paperwork as her Owner, this is my legal right and is enforceable by law.

 Likewise the raising of puppies is an art and a full time job and not all puppies make it the full 8 weeks.
 My home is on lock down for 8